Frikallo/MISST/README.md

 - [ ] Proper installer/updater (Not a priority)

 ## Installation
 As of version 3.1.0, MISST is only available on windows with guaranteed compatibility.

-Until a later release, if you are not on a windows device please refer to [Manual Installation](https://github.com/Frikallo/MISST/#manual-installation).
-Otherwise, refer to the latest [Release](https://github.com/Frikallo/MISST/releases/latest)
+Until a later release :
+- if you are **not on a windows device** please refer to [Manual Installation](https://github.com/Frikallo/MISST/#manual-installation).
+- if you are **using conda on MacOs** device please refer to [Manual Installation - MacOS](https://github.com/CAprogs/MISST/blob/main/Installation%20Guide%20-%20MacOS.md)
+-   Otherwise, refer to the latest [Release](https://github.com/Frikallo/MISST/releases/latest)

 ## Manual Installation
 These instructions are for those installing MISST v3.1.0 **manually** only.